Global Studies - A2001

 Make the changes you want to see in the world.
 With the Bachelor of Global Studies, you’ll learn how to critically analyse the global challenges facing cultures and communities, and develop innovative solutions.

-Led by an Industry Advisory Board and academic experts, and offering a big range of internship opportunities, this course will equip you with the skills to lead positive social change and excel in a competitive job market.
+Led by an Advisory Board of industry and academic experts, and offering a big range of study experiences beyond the campus, this course will equip you with the skills to lead positive social change and excel in a competitive job market.
 Upon completion of the three-year degree you'll be prepared for diverse careers in business, community, government, foreign affairs, and global politics.

 What is a Bachelor of Global Studies?

 The Monash Bachelor of Global Studies is a unique course tackling the most important challenges that the world’s communities face including: climate change; peace and conflict; the rich-poor gap; and crime and justice.
 Global studies is an interdisciplinary field drawing on politics, economics, sociology, history, medicine and science.
-You will apply your knowledge and skills to real life scenarios through leadership, culture and globalisation core units; and an overseas study component.
+You will apply your knowledge to real life scenarios and develop advanced skills in leadership, collaboration and intercultural communication.

 Jobs with a Global Studies degree?